-Serenity Knolls separates itself from other addiction and co-occurring trauma addiction treatment centers by offering an extended residential care program build around the 12-Step social model of recovery.
+Serenity Knolls separates itself from other addiction and trauma treatment centers by offering the Foundation Enrichment Program built around the 12-Step social model of recovery.
 By identifying the mental health issue tied to you or your loved one’s addiction, we are able to address both in a setting of complete healing.
 85% of our staff are in recovery and bring their experiences to help our residents rebuild their foundation.
 When you start your journey to lasting sobriety at Serenity Knolls, you will never again walk alone.

 Learn About Trauma